ADMISSION QUESTION & ANSWERS

 All the online course programmes of EDUVISA are self-paced and can be completed in the minimum or maximum study period depending on the time allocation and commitment of the student.
 You can access your login area on the website any time after the start date, providing you register before the course commences.

-The majority of the course material would be provided by EDUVISA via the Virtual University System (EVUS).
+Most of the course material would be provided by EDUVISA via the Virtual University System (EVUS).
 Online study notes include various links to additional academic sources, video material and presentations that can be accessed online simply by mouse-clicking the relevant link.

 TIPS FOR ONLINE STUDIES